 Viscose and rayon (acceptable-ish)

 Viscose and rayon are two sides of the same coin.
 They are both cellulose-based semi-synthetic fabrics.
 What that means is that the substrate, or first ingredient, is some sort of wood or grass-based cellulosic material.
-The most common cellulose material used is a fast-growing deciduous tree such as birch or beech.
-Other cellulose materials used are bamboo, eucalyptus, and hemp.
+The most common cellulose material used is a fast-growing deciduous trees such eucalyptus and beech.
+Bamboo is another popular choice for turning into rayon.
 These materials are turned into pulp and chemicals are added.
 Then the mixture is extruded through spinarets to create the yarn which is then woven together to create rayon or viscose fabric.

 In terms of whether or not rayon cools your sweats and manages moisture, it is a breathable fabric and will wick sweat away from you.
 It has medium heat managing ability, however, and is not as effective as some other fabrics.

-You might be wondering what on earth you can wear to bed if you have night sweats if you don’t like to sleep in the nude (and most people don’t).
-There are some great fabrics for managing night sweats.
+You might be wondering what on earth you can wear to bed with night sweats if you don’t like to sleep in the nude (and most people don’t).
+Fear not; there are some great fabrics for managing night sweats.
 They are fast-wicking and manage heat (thermoregulate) so you sleep with a more even temperature throughout the night.
 That means you wake up less, if at all, and sleep dry and comfortable all night long.
-The best fabrics have some similar characteristics: they all respond to heat and moisture actively due to their fibre structure and they are all durable so they last a long time.
+The best fabrics have some similar characteristics: they all respond to heat and moisture actively due to their fibre structure (and sometimes, how they are knitted or woven) and two types are very durable so they last a long time.

 Linen